sderose/Shell/README.md

 * commandsHelp.py --

-* diaStart.sh --

-* ecmd -- Broken.
-The idea is to find where a command is implemented, such as by a script along PATH, or as an alias or shell function in .bash_profile or similar, or whatever.
+* ecmd -- The idea is to find where a command is implemented, such as by a script along PATH, or as an alias or shell function in .bash_profile or similar, or whatever.
 Then, if it's not a binary, open your EDITOR on it.

-* genKey.py --
+* genKey.py -- generate a random string of symbols or words.
+For example:

+    genKey.py --length 3 --symbols words

+might produce "cutpurse Archer parquet".

 * getDocumentTitle.py -- Extract the main title string from any of several file types, including HTML, TXT, POD, and PDF.